evanv5/Group_Project_1/README.md

-#### 5. This query allows managers to see what type of vehicle sells the best and the worst.
+#### 5. Query 5 allows managers to see what type of vehicle sells the best and the worst.
 The query retrieves that sedans are typically the highest selling, while trucks are the lowest selling.
 Knowing this information allows the managers to make strategic decisions on sales and learn more about what types of vehicles to focus on in the future.​
 <img width="387" height="391" alt="image" src="https://github.com/user-attachments/assets/9ddea430-798c-40d3-906e-11e31a19a9c4" />

-#### 6. This query returns the contact name and email of the vehicle manufacturer for a specific vehicle.
+#### 6. Query 6 returns the contact name and email of the vehicle manufacturer for a specific vehicle.
 This query is useful as it could be used by a manager who has a question about a vehicle and needs to get in contact with someone from the manufacturer to resolve an issue. ​
 <img width="457" height="366" alt="image" src="https://github.com/user-attachments/assets/d58763b5-982f-4c3f-854a-1df0bb19d0dc" />

 #### 7. Query 7 gives the total sales for each brand so the managers know which brands are the most profitable and which are the least profitable.
 <img width="759" height="298" alt="image" src="https://github.com/user-attachments/assets/21c90813-ddf5-4f47-b99b-292b2c035534" />

-#### 9. This query allows managers to see what type of vehicle sells the best and the worst.
+#### 9. Query 9 allows managers to see what type of vehicle sells the best and the worst.
 Knowing this information allows the managers to make decisions about what types of vehicles to focus on in the future.
 <img width="582" height="274" alt="image" src="https://github.com/user-attachments/assets/50ef2612-a383-482a-80ca-09ba652c4673" />

 #### 10.